bei-zhou/neutrino-W-boson-and-trident-production/README.md

 Also, in the WBP cross section files, we added a third column which has the cross section uncertainty, including the uncertainties of the 1) coherent component, 2) diffractive component, 3) inelastic component, PDF uncertainty, and 4) inelastic component, scale uncertainty.

-More details can be found in Fig. 20 and relevant text in https://arxiv.org/abs/2305.10497 by Keping Xie, Bei Zhou, T.J.
+More details can be found in Fig. 20 and relevant text in https://arxiv.org/abs/2305.10497 by Keping Xie, Bei Zhou, and T.J.
 Hobbs.

 ## Conventions of the file names